Online trichomoniasis test referral · Australia-wide testing

 At least 1 to 2 weeks.
 The current NAAT-based test for trichomoniasis is reliable from about 1 to 2 weeks after the last possible exposure — shorter than syphilis (6 weeks) but similar to chlamydia and gonorrhoea (2 weeks).
 If you have current symptoms (vaginitis, frothy discharge, fishy odour), testing earlier is reasonable because symptomatic infections usually have higher parasite loads.
 For people without symptoms, the 2-week wait is the standard.

 Neither.
 Trichomoniasis is caused by a single-celled parasite (a protozoan) called Trichomonas vaginalis.
 This makes it different from chlamydia and gonorrhoea, which are bacterial, and herpes and HPV, which are viral.
-The implication is that trichomoniasis needs a specific class of medication that works against parasites — standard antibiotics for bacterial STIs do not clear it.
+The implication is that trichomoniasis needs specific anti-parasitic treatment — standard antibiotics for bacterial STIs do not clear it.
 Treatment for trichomoniasis is usually a single oral dose and is highly effective.

 Yes, this is one of the most relevant age groups for trichomoniasis testing.
 Rates in women in their 40s and 50s are higher than in younger women in Australia, which is the opposite of the chlamydia pattern.
 The standard panel for new vaginitis symptoms includes trichomoniasis, bacterial vaginosis, and candida.
 The Specialist GP can also discuss other causes that present similarly in this age group, including atrophic vaginitis.